rothos/protocol_1/index.md

   <strong>Beware!
 This document may be out-of-date.</strong><br/>Potentially crucial modifications/additions/deletions may have happened since this page was updated.
 Visit the <a href='https://github.com/meditationstuff/protocol_1/'>official repo</a> to find the current version.
 </div>

-# Mastery Protocol
+## Mastery Protocol

-v75 Mark D Lippmann Method (“Mastery Protocol”)
+v76 Mark D Lippmann Method (“Mastery Protocol”)

+### Copyright

-Copyright: All rights reserved.
+All rights reserved.
 You may fork/publish lightly transformed (formatted, edited) editions of this work if you prominently link back to this original document, possibly warning that the version they are reading might be out of date.

+### Catch-all/alpha/beta/draft disclaimer

-**Catch-all/alpha/beta/draft disclaimer:** I make many bold assertions in this document, and sometimes I use words like usually, often, etc., that may seem to imply I’m working from a large dataset.
+I make many bold assertions in this document, and sometimes I use words like usually, often, etc., that may seem to imply I’m working from a large dataset.
 Please understand that the protocol has been most heavily tested by me, with a very small additional number of people who are using the protocol either heavily or at least semi-consistently.
 More and more people are trying this thing out as it becomes more widely known.
 But, we don’t have a lot of data, and, when I make bold claims, I’m extrapolating from everything I know, which will at minimum be many, many things adjacent to the protocol but not necessarily derived from empirical use of the protocol by other people, and in a very small number of cases, even myself.
 But, for what it’s worth, I eat my own dog food as it were.
 The protocol has been my sole transformative practice for thousands of hours, and I’ve tried extensively to suss out all former prerequisites and to incorporate them into the practice.
 And I’m tracking some of the users very carefully.
 I currently believe other people besides myself can use this thing to take themselves all the way.

+### Funding

-Please support this work: [https://www.patreon.com/meditationstuff]()
+Please support this open access work: [https://www.patreon.com/meditationstuff]()

+[As of this version, now at 8 patrons and $101/month USD.
+Next round number $110; 9$ to go; 92% complete.]

+### Links

 Author web presence: [https://meditationstuff.wordpress.com]()

+Canonical location of this document: [https://github.com/meditationstuff/protocol_1]()

-Alternative versions: Sometimes individuals publish lightly transformed versions of this document to facilitate engagement with the material while it is still in draft form.
+**Alternative versions.** Sometimes individuals publish lightly transformed versions of this document to facilitate engagement with the material while it is still in draft form.
 These versions may be out of date:

 * [https://rothos.github.io/protocol_1/]()

-## Preamble (draft!)

-1. Remember, you’re probably going to die.
-Remember that the universe may experience heat death.
-Remember that, in some sense, death and heat death are in some sense just ideas and concepts.
-2. Remember that, while no one is obligated to give you or help you get these things, you deserve happiness, health, enjoyment, love, sex, family, and more.
-3. Remember, in the relevant sense, you are the sole and final arbiter of what’s true, good, and beautiful.
-Feel what you feel.
-Do what you do.
-And, again, I think Crowley got something right, here, in the relevant sense (and possibly other things, too; i just haven’t investigated): Do what thou wilt, that is the whole of the law.
-Love under will. (or something)
-4. […]
-5. […]
-6. If you are at risk from sequelae of high blood pressure, intracranial pressure, or intraocular pressure (e.g. stroke, dissection, glaucoma), then you must not engage with the practices below or you must engage with them with extreme caution.
-If you have spinal or cervical abnormalities that could lead to spinal cord or nerve root impingement, then you must not engage with the practices below or you must engage with them with extreme caution.
-If you have other musculoskeletal risks then you must be careful.
-7. Individuals residing in households with other residents below the age of eighteen or over the age of 65 should not engage in these practices after practice has been initiated, unless there is no one under the age of eighteen in the household and anyone over the age of 65 has consented to your doing these practices in residence after they’ve read this numbered list.
-8. Women who are pregnant or you might become pregnant before asymptoting in these practices (e.g. 2-10 years, depending) should not engage in these practices.
-9. If you are at risk for suicide, psychosis, or mania then you should engage with these practices with extreme caution.
-10. If you have metabolic or cardiovascular disease such that a prolonged, inadvertent sedentary lifestyle (no exercise because of musculoskeletal sequelae) would be dangerous, then you should engage with these practices with caution.
-11. If your immune system is under- or overactive, then you should engage with these practices with caution.
-12. If you have experience abuse, psychological trauma, physical trauma, etc., then you should engage with these practices with caution.
-13. If you engage with these practices then you must be aware that you could permanently ruin the rest of your life or die (sooner than you would otherwise).
-You must also be aware that the lives of people around you may be ruined or those people may die sooner as a result of your engaging these practices.
-14. […]

-## An exoteric doctrine (v0.2)

-Objective and singular truth exists (and/or objective reality exists and objective truth corresponds to it).

-Objective and singular goodness(/ethics/morality) exists.

-The human mind is typically confused, uncertain, and ignorant.
-(Or, a typical person is…)

-Nevertheless, we can know typically error-prone approximations of that objective truth and we can know/do approximations of that objective goodness.

-Further, the human mind is asymptotically perfectible.
-That is, we can become better people in a practically unlimited way, all things being equal.

-???There are more worse ways than better ways to interact with oneself and others.

-In any moment you are the final arbiter of what’s true and good.
-You have to trust yourself while also being open to being wrong.
-This is hard but can get easier.

-It’s possible to do more harm than good when trying or intending to do good and become better.
-(Also, you are the final arbiter of what’s better.)

-Using systematic (albeit self-adapted) method is often or at least sometimes a good way to improve one’s approximations of truth and goodness.
-Stated alternatively, we can systematically seek to get the things we want and we can systematically come have better wants (want better things).

-Some methods are better than others, depending on what you’re trying to do, such as knowing and doing better.

-We want what we want until we want something else, and it’s ok or good to want what we want for as long as we want it.

-Perhaps evil or malevolence is objective but things are only bad relative to your skill, power, and knowledge.
-Perfectibility (asymptotically) includes solving all your problems on your terms, in your words, until there is nothing left that is bad.

-You might not feel good and safe all the time, but it’s good to want to feel good and safe, and it’s good to seek to stably feel good and safe or to feel good and safe as much as possible.

-Without exception, and no matter how subtle the feeling, there’s always a valid sense in which, if it feels wrong it is wrong. [i.e. if X makes you feel wrong, then X is somehow wrong.]
-People often will systematically and relentlessly deny the relevant sense in order to try to immorally coerce and control you.
-Senses other than the relevant sense can be used to inappropriately destroy institutions.
-People trying to control you will try to convince you the former is the latter (among an unlimited number of other tactics that don’t refer to groups or institutions.)
-Of course, you could be mistaken about something or both could be happening.
-But that’s what the controlling people will do.

-You might get hit by a bus or meteor or your cryo chamber might run out of geopolitics or something.
-But, it’s possible to have a good life, anyway, and it’s possible to impeccably work to reduce the chances of such bad things while having a good, complete, rich, full, life.

-Most people will probably be happier striving for and maintaining a stable romantic pair-bond and having one or more kids.

-Love properly labeled and defined is probably a uniquely important thing.

-Some truths are exceptionless/universal and eternal or sempiternal.
-With correct method, you can know those truths by making use of whatever experiences you’ve already had (because those truths will massively redundantly inhere in those experiences without exception.)
-Some truths and knowledge of correct/good/moral knowledge/behavior are contingent (or relative to, or contextually dependent on, this world and time and place) and, to obtain them, you’ll need to dispel ignorance, to have experiences, to learn.
-You’ll be wrong and bad a lot.
-Also, you are good.

-Progress is often multidimensionally nonmonotonic.

-These are just words.
-This is just your interpretation of these words.
-Are there even words?
-You can’t know anything for sure; and that can be ok, with application of method or just because.
-There are more precise and accurate and deeper and more correct ways ways to say all the above.
-More and more and more of everyone may come together to do good things that we couldn’t do alone.
-Sometimes, an edgy joke should go here.
-Let go…

-## Past versions
+### Past versions

 - the current thing - phenomenology all plus blending * see also meditation slides folder.rtf
 - devolition--so-called-v2--global unconditional refactoring at finest grain modulo good bad analysis.rtf